Support the FIND Act by contacting your member of Congress here

 Medicare’s packaged rates for such studies are the same regardless of whether they involve a high-volume, lower-cost diagnostic radiopharmaceutical or a low-volume, higher-value precision diagnostic tool that can facilitate more targeted treatment -- even when the cost of the precision medicine drug can substantially exceed the entire packaged reimbursement.

-This bill would ensure that Medicare patients have access to precision diagnostic imaging studies prescribed by their physicians when clinically appropriate, and that hospitals are appropriately reimbursed for the cost of such tests.
+Unfortunately, Congress did not pass the Medicare Diagnostic Radiopharmaceutical Payment Equity Act of 2019 (H.R.
+3772).
+However, SNMMI and its coalition partners worked to re-introduce the bill in the 117th Congress.
+This bill, the Facilitating Innovative Nuclear Diagnostics (FIND) Act of 2021 (H.R.
+4479/S. 2609), like its predecessor, would ensure that Medicare patients have access to precision diagnostic imaging studies prescribed by their physicians when clinically appropriate, and that hospitals are appropriately reimbursed for the cost of such tests.

 We are seeking providers and patient advocates!
 To participate in virtual or in-person Congressional fly-ins and/or briefings, please contact email@example.com.